Kittyhacker101-Software/KatWeb/README.md

 KatWeb comes with a built in system to serve different content depending on various factors.
 - You can use this to send content differently by domain!
   * Just create a new folder with the domain name in the / folder (not /html, the layer below it).
 Then put your content in there!
+- You can use this to password protect folders!
+  * Just create a file in the folder you want to protect, and name it passwd.
+Then put [username]:[password] in your file (Example : "admin:passwd")!

 ## Config Options
 - keepAliveTimeout - The max length of time a keep-alive connection can stay open in seconds.
 Must be greater than zero!